mags0ft/spamfilter/docs/filters.md

 ```

 ## All filters explained
-Generally, all filters are stacked onto each other using a machine object which will then check them one after each other.
+Generally, all filters are stacked onto each other using a pipeline object which will then check them one after each other.

 You construct a filter like this: